 b.
 How does it feel when you open and close your mouth?

 c.
 How much can you open your mouth?

-Your dentist may ask you to observe the range of motion in your jaw and press on your cheeks and around your neck in order to identify the painful sites.
-In the event that the TMJ problem is suspected to be caused by an advanced inflammatory concern, and MRI or a CT may be ordered.
+Your dentist may ask you to observe the range of motion in your jaw and press on your cheeks and around your neck to identify the painful sites.
+If the TMJ problem is suspected to be caused by an advanced inflammatory concern, an MRI or a CT may be ordered.